MPFEConsultancy/mpfeconsultancy.github.io/blog/_posts/2025-05-04-aws-well-architected-framework.md

 Customers can also create [custom lenses](https://docs.aws.amazon.com/wellarchitected/latest/userguide/lenses-custom.html), featuring their own pillars, questions, best practices and improvement plans.

 ## Summary

+> The AWS Well-Architected Framework provides architectural best practices across the six pillars for designing and operating reliable, secure, efficient, cost-effective, and sustainable systems in the cloud.

 We hope the above has been a useful summary of the AWS Well-Architected Tool.
 If you're ready to get started validating your workloads, there is a [getting started guide here](https://docs.aws.amazon.com/wellarchitected/latest/userguide/getting-started.html).